-For a full catalog of our videos, check our YouTube page.
+For a full catalog of our videos, check out out Youtube Playlist.
 And don’t forget to subscribe!

 Transforming Misogynoir: A Conversation with Professor Moya Bailey & A.E.
 Stevenson